sphinx-doc/sphinx/Doc-3k/reference/datamodel.rst

 reference-counting scheme with (optional) delayed detection of cyclically linked garbage, which collects most objects as soon as they become unreachable, but is not guaranteed to collect garbage containing circular references.
-See the Python Library Reference (XXX reference: ../lib/module-gc.html) for information on controlling the collection of cyclic garbage.)
+See the documentation of the :mod:`gc` module for information on controlling the collection of cyclic garbage.)

 Note that the use of the implementation's tracing or debugging facilities may keep objects alive that would normally be collectable.
 Also note that catching